Dear Dr. K,

 Because a healthy relationship adapts to different needs and desires.
 Different personalities.
 Different priorities.
 Different preferences.

-But if one person is unable to calm their partner down, and their partner “floods“ the 20 minute rule applies.
+But if one person is unable to calm their partner down and their partner “floods, “ the 20-minute rule applies.

-Don’t get me wrong, it’s not a woman’s job to keep a husband calm, or a man’s job to keep his wife calm, or any partner’s job to keep the other calm.
+Don’t get me wrong, it’s not a woman’s job to keep a husband calm, a man’s job to keep his wife calm, or any partner’s job to keep the other calm.

-If it’s a perpetual problem, tempers flare, easily, and quickly.
-A couples’ ability to notice when their partner is escalating and be able to effectively calm them down is a skill all couples need to learn.
+If it’s a perpetual problem, tempers flare easily and quickly.
+A couple’s ability to notice when their partner is escalating and be able to calm them down effectively is a skill all couples need to learn.

-I’d like to point out that It’s a mutual effort to keep the conversation flowing.
+I want to point out that It’s a mutual effort to keep the conversation flowing.

-You might say things like “that’s a good point,” “I know it’s not your fault,” Or “ I love you.
+You might say things like, “That’s a good point.”
+“I know it’s not your fault.”
+Or, “ I love you.
 Can I have a kiss?”

 Fighting is not a problem in marriage.
 Happy couples fight a lot.
 Other happy couples never fight.
 Many fight every once in a while.

 But no happy couples fight badly.
 No happy couples have a dirty fighter in the room.
-No happy couples insult each other when they know it upsets the other person.
+No happy couples insult each other when they know it upsets another person.
 Happy couples attempt to minimize three of the four horsemen of the apocalypse.
 None of them show the fourth, contempt, in a fight.

-Whether it’s once a week, once a month, or once a decade, a contemptuous “War of the Roses” Type fight throws acid on love.
+Whether once a week, once a month, or once a decade, a contemptuous “War of the Roses” Type fight throws acid on love.

-Scars Heal, if given enough time, but they remain scars.
+Cuts heal if given enough time, but they remain scars.

-Thanks for writing and I appreciate your comments.
+Thanks for writing, and I appreciate your comments.

 Dr. K